katarinakovacova/katarinakovacova/README.md

 - 👋 Hi, I’m @katarinakovacova
-- 👀 I’m interested in Java software development
+- 👀 I’m interested in Java and Python backend software development
 - 🌱 I’m currently learning Kotlin and Cloud engineering
 - 💞️ I’m looking to collaborate on Java and Kotlin apps
 - 📫 How to reach me katarinakovacova100@gmail.com and phelela.com